MadushaniR/MadushaniR/README.md

 ### Hi there 👋

-Hi there, I am Madushani who is a Software Engineering undergraduate living in Sri Lanka.
+I am Madushani who is a Software Engineering undergraduate living in Sri Lanka.
 I am interest in .net development, but I have hands on experiences in enterprise web application development, Flutter development with firebase.
 I am also passionate about designing UI for any applications or web applications.
 So, I’m looking forward to collaborating on open source projects or any commercial projects.

 <h3> Languages: </h3>